 On the comic-book page, Brainiac has been Supermans No 2 villain, second to Lex Luthor.
 Brainiac first appeared in 1958, which gave us his familiar green-skinned appearance as an alien who shrank cities in bottles and included the Kryptonian city of Kandor among his collection.
 Later appearances gave his origin as from the planet Colu and had him as being either an android or a cyborg.
 Despite the characters popularity on the printed page, most of the Superman films and tv shows have left Brainiac alone.
-Indeed, after Luthor, the Superman live-action films seem to have preferred to go with the Phantom Zone villains (although he was touted as the main villain in the failed Tim Burton Superman Lives project).
+Indeed, after Luthor, the Superman live-action films seem to have preferred to go with the Phantom Zone villains.
 One suspects the reason for this is something to do with people seeing the idea of a green-skinned alien as something belonging to a cheesy 1950s B movie.
 The sole live-action appearance of Brainiac was in several episodes of tvs Smallville (2001-11) played by James Marsters, although there he was grey-skinned, not bald and quickly adopted human disguise.
 Brainiac did turn up and was given a new origin story as a malevolent Kryptonian super-computer in Superman: The Last Son of Krypton (1996), the film repackaged from the 1990s animated Superman tv series, and later in the original film Superman: Brainiac Attacks (2006), but that has been it in terms of screen appearances.
 Brainiac was also touted as the main villain in the failed Tim Burton Superman Lives project for which see the documentary The Death of Superman Lives: What Happened?
 (2015) and was later promoted to major menace in the live-action Superman prequel tv series Krypton (2018 ).